 Inflation and interest rate outlook

-With inflation rising at its fastest pace in a decade, it’s a subject that features prominently on investors’ lists of worries.
+With inflation in the UK rising at its fastest pace in a decade, it’s a subject that features prominently on investors’ lists of worries.
 Our report concludes that inflation is likely to remain elevated, given high levels of demand for goods coupled with supply constraints in a range of key areas.
-The labour market will also lead to higher prices as employers compete for workers –supply chain shortages around the world offer an example of how tightness in one area can influence the wider economy.
+The labour market will also lead to higher prices as employers compete for workers – the UK’s recent lorry driver shortage offered an example of how tightness in one area can influence the wider economy.

 Despite our positive expectations of global economic growth and inflationary forces that are not likely to reverse in the near term, our report projects interest rates to rise only slowly.
 While ordinarily economic growth and inflation would be the signal that interest rates are due to rise, governments around the world are doing their best to safeguard the fragile economic recovery.

 For savers, the dynamic of ‘sticky’ inflation and low interest rates means that money held in bank accounts will very likely lose value in real terms.
-We project annual euro cash returns of only 0.1% over the next 10-15 years, far below the expected rate of inflation 1.
+We project cash returns of only 1.5% in sterling over the next 10-15 years, far below the expected rate of inflation1.